MelchorSanchez/MelchorSanchez.github.io/_bio/yo.md

 orcid: 0000-0002-3674-8577
 publons: 1227482/melchor-sanchez-martinez
 researchgate: Melchor-Sanchez-Martinez
 description: "Hey!
-I am  Melchor aka **molecule hunter**.
+I am  Melchor, a **molecule hunter**.
 This is because working here or there my goal is to try to enhance the discovery, development and/or production of new molecules using computers (through Computational Sciences and Informatics).

 I am an experienced player in the biotechnology and pharmaceutical sectors where I have held management and senior-level positions across different companies, specializing in consultancy and service provision.
 I am an enthusiastic team player with strong communication, leadership, and management skills, demonstrated through my experience leading and overseeing diverse projects and teams.